New Age Spiritual Narcissism

 The mass marketing of pseudo-spirituality has unfortunately hijacked the perception of lost wounded souls looking to start their healing journey, with fake gurus using people’s naivety and hunger for healing, inner freedom and spiritual wisdom as an opportunity to deceive.

-Even those who have been on the spiritual path for a while may get blinded by the fake guru’s words of wisdom at times, that sounds good on the outside, some even too profound to comprehend – but when you really tune in, you will feel it lacks heart.
+Even those who have been on the spiritual path for a while may get blinded by the fake guru’s words of wisdom at times, which sound good on the outside, some even too profound to comprehend – but when you really tune in, you will feel it lacks heart.

 4. Pseudo-spirituality is basically a form of escapism.